 This extensive network of underground tunnels was a key part of the Viet Cong’s military operations during the Vietnam War, known in Vietnam as the American War.
 Sections of the tunnels are now open to wander through for an immersive look into what life was like for Viet Cong soldiers during the war.

 War Remnants Museum

-The War Remnants Museum features eight exhibitions on the history of war in Vietnam.
-The museum displays old war planes, photo journals, and prominently remembers atrocities committed by invading forces and those who fought against the Viet Cong.
+The War Remnants Museum features eight exhibitions on the history of the war in Vietnam.
+The museum displays old warplanes, photo journals, and prominently remember atrocities committed by invading forces and those who fought against the Viet Cong.
 Once mainly frequented by foreigners, the museum is becoming increasingly popular for Vietnamese citizens from all over the country.

 Ho Chi Minh City boasts the most lively nightlife scene in the country.
 Check out some of the city’s rooftop hotel bars for a glamorous experience sipping specialty cocktails.
 There are also plenty of designated pub and club streets that are flooded with backpackers looking to have a good time.
 For an all-in clubbing affair, head over to Lush Nightclub.

 Experiences along the Mekong Delta are one of the best ways to get a window into one aspect of life in Vietnam.
 Visit local villages for a day or participate in a homestay, get down in the mud alongside local fishers and catch catfish by hand, and ride along in the famous circular basket boats.